Alfalfa: Australia

-Alfalfa grown in Australia prior to the 1970s was from seed brought from Great Britain in the early years of colonization, with production most successful in the Hunter and Peel river valleys.
-Hunter River cv. was the first alfalfa variety developed for the Australian environment and was bred from selections of pre-existing alfalfa stands in the Upper Hunter River (New South Wales) region.
-Pest burdens from the spotted alfalfa aphid in the 1970s caused significant destruction of NSW alfalfa paddocks, with surviving populations being used as parents for Hunterfield cv. (released 1983).
+Alfalfa grown in Australia prior to the 1970s was from seed brought from Great Britain in the early years of colonization, with production most successful in the Hunter River and Peel River valleys.
+Hunter River cv. was the first alfalfa variety developed for the Australian environment and was bred from selections of pre-existing alfalfa stands in the Upper Hunter River region.
+Pest burdens from the spotted alfalfa aphid in the 1970s caused significant destruction of New South Wales alfalfa paddocks, with surviving populations being used as parents for Hunterfield cv. (released 1983).
 This variety showed significant improvement of resistance to spotted alfalfa aphid.

-Grazing is the most commonly used form of pasture management in Australia, with many varieties of alfalfa being specifically bred for low rainfall, high grazing pressure.

 New South Wales produces 40% of Australia's alfalfa.
-Due to the introduction of the spotted alfalfa aphid (Therioaphis maculata) in 1977 all varieties grown there must be resistant to it.
+Due to the introduction of the spotted alfalfa aphid (Therioaphis maculata) in 1977, all varieties grown there must be resistant to it.
 South Australia is home to 83% of all alfalfa seed production in Australia.
 Much of this seed industry is centred around the town of Keith, South Australia, also encompassing the neighbouring localities of Tintinara, Bordertown, Willalooka, Padthaway and Naracoorte.